COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Method

 \subsection{Overall and Per-Joint Collision Prediction}

-Given the features $F$ from the backbone, the second branch predicts (1) an \textit{overall} binary classification of whether any part of the human will collide within the next $H$ timesteps, and (2) a \textit{per-joint} binary classification of whether each joint will collide.
-Features are first pooled globally using average-pooling across space-time-viewpoint to get a condensed feature vector.
-Then, this feature vector is fed to an MLP to produce the final overall and per-joint collision predictions.
-This architecture can be summarized as:
+Likewise, we pass the output features from our transformer backbone to the \textit{prediction branch} that predicts: (1) the \textit{overall} binary collision probability, namely whether the person will collide within the next $H$ timesteps, and (2) the \textit{per-joint} binary collision probability indicating whether each joint will collide.
+Features are first pooled globally using average-pooling across all space-time-viewpoint.
+Then, this feature vector is fed to an MLP followed by a sigmoid activation to estimate the overall and per-joint collision predictions as follows:

-where the first $J$ outputs from the MLP are used for joint collision prediction $\hat{y}^{\text{joint}}$ while the last value is used for overall collision prediction $\hat{y}^{\text{col}}$.
+where the first $J$ outputs from the MLP are used for joint collision prediction $\hat{y}^{\text{joint}} \in [0, 1]^{J}$ while the last value is used for overall collision prediction $\hat{y}^{\text{col}} \in [0, 1]$.